PLP-Database-DEPT/st-03/README.md

+Sure!
+Here’s the revised version of your assignment following the template you provided.
+I've updated the learning objectives to align with the focus on static testing techniques:

+---

-Week 3: 🔎 Static Testing Technologies
+# 📝 Assignment: Static Testing Techniques

-🎯 Learning Objectives
+## 🎯 Learning Objectives

-✅ Understand the concept of static testing and its importance in software development.
+- Understand the concept and importance of static testing in software development.
-🔍 Differentiate between walkthroughs, technical reviews, and inspections and how they improve code quality.
+- Differentiate between walkthroughs, technical reviews, and inspections in the context of static testing.
+- Explore how static analysis tools contribute to software quality.
+- Identify key benefits of using static analysis tools in software development.
-🛠️ Explore static analysis tools and their role in detecting defects early.
+- Recognize popular static analysis tools and their features.

+---

-     📋 What You'll Need
+## 📋 What You'll Need
 💻 A computer with internet access.
-✍️ A text editor (e.g., Visual Studio Code).
+📝 A text editor (e.g., Visual Studio Code, Sublime Text).
-🖥️ Any static analysis tool of your choice (e.g., SonarQube, ESLint).
+📚 Basic knowledge of static testing and software development concepts.

+---

-       📝 Submission Instructions
+## 📝 Submission Instructions
-📂 Navigate to the repository and locate the answers.md file.
-🖋️ Write your answers directly in answers.md, ensuring clarity and completeness.
+📂 Write all your answers in **answers.md** file.
-🔄 Review your work before submission.
-📤 Push your changes to the repository.
+✍️ Answer each question concisely and provide examples where applicable.
+🗣️ Structure your responses clearly, using headings and bullet points for readability.

+---

-         📚 Assignment Questions
+## 📚 Assignment Questions
-      1️⃣ What is Static Testing? 🧐
-      👉 Explain static testing in your own words and why it’s an essential part of software development.
-      💡 Can you think of real-world scenarios where static testing prevents major issues?

-      2️⃣ Spot the Difference! 🕵️‍♂️
-      🚀 Walkthroughs, Technical Reviews, and Inspections are all key parts of static testing, but how do they differ?
-      🔄 Describe each one and explain how they contribute to improving software quality.

-      3️⃣ Static Analysis Tools 🛠️
+### 1. What is static testing, and why is it important in software development?

+### 2. Differentiate between walkthroughs, technical reviews, and inspections.
+How do they help in static testing?

-      🤔 What are static analysis tools, and how do they help developers write better code?
+### 3. What are static analysis tools, and how do they improve software quality?
-      ⚙️ Provide an example of how these tools detect errors before execution.

-      4️⃣ Benefits of Static Analysis Tools 🌟
-      ✅ List two major benefits of using static analysis tools in software development.
+### 4. Mention two benefits of using static analysis tools in software development.
-      💡 How do these benefits impact the overall software development lifecycle?

-      5️⃣ Name That Tool! 🏆
-      🛠️ Mention two popular static analysis tools and briefly describe their key features.
+### 5. List two popular static analysis tools and briefly describe their key features.
-      🚀 Which tool would you personally prefer, and why?

-📌 Reminder: Write your answers in answers.md, commit your changes, and push them to the repository! 🚀
+---

+Happy Learning🚀

+---